tiotags1/hin9/docs/readme.md

 server tries to mitigate DDoS effects by offering a very robust way of dropping clients and mitigating the effects of keeping too many connections open, should offer good performance for video serving, web file uploading

+whenever possible coherency, ease of understanding and algorithm aesthetic are prioritized over speed, optimization or features

 requirements
 ------------